makarov05bm/dvnp/README.md

 ```

 ## Lab Solutions Guide
-You can find all documented findings explained from a black and white-box perspective at my blog:
+You can find all documented findings explained from a black and white-box perspective at my [blog](https://blog.oussmess.me/posts/damn-vulnerable-nginx-proxy-full-guide)

 ## Suggestion
 I welcome any suggestions or additions, fixes, etc. Feel free to open a PR, reach out to me for feedback, suggestions, questions...